Steps of the Student Conduct Process

 - for the student to officially respond to the charge of misconduct.

-Students who fail to respond to their charge letter or fail to attend their preliminary briefing will be sent a subsequent notice informing them of a specific date and time for a hearing to review their case.
+Students who fail to respond to their notice of charges letter or fail to attend their preliminary briefing will be sent a subsequent notice informing them of a specific date and time for a hearing to review their case.

-In lieu of a preliminary briefing, students also have the right to submit a Waiver of Hearing whereby they take responsibility for a violation and waive their right to participate in a hearing.
+In lieu of a preliminary briefing, students also have the right to submit a Waiver of Hearing whereby they waive their right to participate in a hearing and will have their case determined based upon the presented evidence.
 Students who chose this option are not required to attend a preliminary briefing.

 Step 4: Student Response

 At the preliminary briefing, a student may respond to the allegation(s) of misconduct by either admitting OR denying responsibility for the violation(s) in question.
 If a student accepts responsibility for the violation the case officer will engage the student in discussion prior to sanctioning.
-If a student denies responsibility for the violation the case officer will refer the incident to the appropriate hearing authority for a hearing to resolve the allegation.
+If a student denies responsibility for the violation the case officer will refer the incident to the appropriate hearing authority for a hearing to resolve the allegation through either the informal or formal resolution process.

 Step 5: Sanctioning, if necessary